OpenTasmania/oj-server/README.md

 ## 1. Overview

-This project provides a complete, self-hosted OpenStreetMap system.
+This project provides a complete self-hosted OpenStreetMap system.
 It ingests OpenStreetMap (OSM) data for base maps and routing networks.
 The system serves map tiles (both vector and raster), provides turn-by-turn routing (including for routes via OSRM).
 It adds GTFS data as an example of additional data that can be ingested and makes this data queryable through a PostgreSQL/PostGIS database.